SunOner/sunone_aimbot/docs/en/questions_en.md

 	- Increase the value of `AI_conf` in the config.
 16. AttributeError: 'Bettercam' object has no attribute 'is_capturing'
 	- Go to "Settings->System->Display->Graphics->Classic Application-Overview" and add the python executable file (It should be here by default "C:\Users\your_user_name\AppData\Local\Programs\Python\Python311\python.exe"), specify "energy saving" in the parameters.
 This is due to the fact that on most laptops, the duplicator is powered by an integrated graphics processor.
+17. The guidance is still jerky, as if the program is not working at full capacity.
+	- In some cases, if you exported the model to the engine but the game is still jerky aiming, it helps to enable instant replay.